Xh4H/htb-custom-client/README.md

 ![](https://i.gyazo.com/4b0f28376a2be926208f55642e9cd103.gif)

+### Releases
+Releases can be found [here](https://github.com/Xh4H/htb-custom-client/releases).

 ### Important
+If you have any ideas, issues... please let me know either via Discord or open up an issue.
+Pull requests are welcome.

 Please note, this client does not save any kind of information about the user.
 Let's maintain the privacy untouched :)